SeanKilleen/seankilleen.github.io/_posts/2020-06-15-thoughts-on-the-net-foundations-revised-election-process.md

   - opinion
 date: 2020-06-15 18:00 -0400
 ---

+**Updated**: This post has some updates to include responses from Claire, which were helpful & clarifying in several instances below.

 [Claire Novotny](https://twitter.com/clairernovotny), Director of the [.NET Foundation](https://dotnetfoundation.org/), recently sent out an e-mail about the [revised election strategy and policy](https://dotnetfoundation.org/about/election/policy) for this year's elections.

 I was [the last one eliminated in the previous election](https://seankilleen.com/2019/05/that-time-almost-became-dotnet-fdn-board-member/), so I figured I would take a few minutes to at least jot down what I like and what I'm unsure about with the overall election process, which I hadn't heard about until Claire's e-mail.